orhunulusahin/praatvscode/README.md

-# PraatVSCode (v0.9.3)
+# PraatVSCode (v0.9.4)

 ## 1. Summary

-    ⚠️ v0.9.3 is a public test version of PraatVSCode! ⚠️ See CHANGELOG.md for more details and upcoming/test features.
+    ⚠️ v0.9.4 is a public test version of PraatVSCode! ⚠️ See CHANGELOG.md for details and upcoming/test features.

 PraatVSCode is an open-source Visual Studio Code extension for Praat users.
 Its primary aim is to address the shortcomings of the native Praat code editor, which is a plain text editor with a *Run* button.

 PraatVSCode:

-- Registers Praat as a valid programming language for VSCode
-- Marks Praat files with appropriate icons
+- Registers Praat as a valid programming language for VSCode and marks Praat files with appropriate icons
-- Does syntax highlighting
+- Provides syntax highlighting
+- Provides semantic highlighting (i.e., including user-defined variables and functions)
+- Tracks Praat's object selection
 - Provides autocompletion suggestions/search
 - Provides an array of snippets for *code that writes itself*